no-go/UART-Smartwatch/README.md

 - Button 2: switch (analog/digital) and wakeup on sleep
 - uses MSTimer2 Library
 - uses INT1 on Pin3 to wake up the CPU
+- LED: just notify, if the clock get a valid(?) time response

 ## Circuit